-Lasagna Roll Ups combine the best of classic Lasagna but are much easier to serve, bake faster and can be enjoyed right away – no resting time required!
-They are make-ahead, freezer-friendly, and reheat well.
+My Lasagna Roll Ups recipe takes the best of classic Lasagna but makes it easier to serve, faster to bake, and ready to serve right away – no resting time required!
+They are make-ahead, freezer-friendly, and reheat well for an easy weeknight meal or meal prep idea.

-Lasagna roll ups plated and garnished with parsley.
+Lasagna roll ups plated with a fork and garnished with parsley.

 This post may contain affiliate links.
 Read my disclosure policy.